M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Introduction

-\parhead{Contribution.} We resolve this question by introducing two efficient algorithms for computing IHVPs under the empirical Fisher approximation, with computational and storage costs that are \emph{linear} in the dimension $d$ of the model, without the need for block-wise approximations.
+\parhead{Contribution.} We address this question by introducing two efficient algorithms for computing IHVPs under the empirical Fisher approximation, with computational and storage costs that are \emph{linear} in the dimension $d$ of the model, without the need for block-wise approximations, assuming that the number of samples $m$ in the approximation is constant.
 Concretely, we provide exact \emph{matrix-free} algorithms to compute products of the form $\widehat{\fisher}^{-1} \vv,$ where $\widehat{\fisher}^{-1}$ is the inverse empirical Fisher, and $\vv$ is an arbitrary vector.
-We show that these algorithms can be implemented efficiently at scale, and that they can lead to more accurate neural network pruning and optimization.
+We show that these algorithms can be implemented efficiently, and that they can match or improve the state-of-the-art results for both neural network pruning and optimization.

 \parhead{The Static Algorithm.} Our first algorithm assumes a \emph{static} scenario, which is standard in neural network pruning: we are given a fully-trained model $\theta^{\star}$, for which we wish to estimate IHVPs and diagonal elements of the inverse Hessian, in order to determine the ``optimal'' pruning update using e.g. the Optimal Brain Surgeon (OBS) framework~\citep{1990-lecun, 1992-hassibi}.
 For this, we first compute $m$ gradients at $\theta^{\star}$, which we will use to estimate IHVPs via the empirical Fisher and compute pruning statistics.

-The main idea is that, since we only wish to compute products between the inverse and an arbitrary vector (i.e. IHVPs), we can rewrite the Woodbury recursion such that we work \emph{exclusively with individual vectors and scalars}, and never with full $d \times d$ matrices.
+The main idea is that, since we only wish to compute products between the inverse and an arbitrary vector (IHVPs), we can rewrite the Woodbury recursion such that we work \emph{exclusively with individual vectors and scalars}, and never with full $d \times d$ or $d \times B$ matrices.
 Given model dimension $d$ and $m$ gradients, each defining a rank-one component of the empirical Fisher, the algorithm uses $O(dm^2)$ pre-computation time, and will have $O(dm)$ cost for \emph{exactly} computing the IHVP.
 Further, we can specialize the algorithm to directly query elements of the Hessian inverse, at a cost of $O(m)$ time per element.
 This provides efficient, linear-in-$d$ implementations for all operations required by the OBS pruning framework.
+Finally, we note that the static algorithm can also be applied in a block-wise manner without any change in the total compute and memory costs.